What is a day ticket fishery?

 Ayrshire mixed fishery near Dalrymple with fly, bait, match and coarse lochs.

-East of England · Bedfordshire · Henlow
+East of England · Bedfordshire · Harrold

 East of England · Bedfordshire · Houghton Conquest